Mitsubishi Electric

 F2

-Indoor unit displays F2, operation stops
+Indoor unit displays F2, and operation stops.

 Indoor Humidity Sensor or Additional Thermistor Fault (model-dependent)